AFJGitHubDev24/PyJa-Creative-Repos/README.md

 6. Some basic applications using React.js

 # 📝 Note:
-You can do any suggestions either on my GitHub account 'AFJGitHubDev24' or my email id 'alenfrancis957@gmail.com'
+1. You can do any suggestions either on my GitHub account 'AFJGitHubDev24' or my email id 'alenfrancis957@gmail.com'
+2. If you require MP4 files to see how the React applications work:
+     - Select the required MP4 file.
+     - Click 'View Raw'.
+     - After clicking 'View Raw', your required MP4 file will be downloaded automatically to your system.

 # ⚒️ Current work:
 1. Working upon the exisitng Python files for enhancing them using frontend (with the help of HTML & CSS).